guedou/scapy-handson/trophies/fun_with_x509.md

 ## Hints

-- X.509 certificate can be downloaded from a web browser status bar or dev tools
+- X.509 certificate can be downloaded from a web browser status bar or developer tools
 - use the `obj` argument of `der2pem()` with the 'CERTIFICATE' type
 - verify the new signature, set the `verify()` `h` and `t` arguments to sha256 and pkcs